AdobeDocs/campaign-standard.en/help/automating/using/transfer-file.md

 The SFTP protocol allows you to start downloading a file from a URL or an external account.

-With this procotol, you can choose to **[!UICONTROL Use connection parameters defined in an external account]** option, then select the account you would like and specify the path of the file to download.
+With this protocol, you can choose to **[!UICONTROL Use connection parameters defined in an external account]** option, then select the account you would like and specify the path of the file to download.
 ![](assets/wkf_file_transfer_07.png)

 >[!CAUTION]